 Frequencies such as 80 kHz or higher can more effectively penetrate narrow apertures such as in tubing and fine featured complex surfaces .

 Because short path distillation can create a variety of cleaning challenges dual-frequency ultrasonic cleaners may prove more cost-effective in the long run.
-Examples include the dual frequency Elmasonic P and Transonic TI-H lines, the latter especially designed for long cleaning cycles.
+Examples include the dual frequency Elmasonic P line, the latter especially designed for long cleaning cycles.

 6 Useful Features for Cleaning Cannabis Equipment